PatrikAarnivaara/sculpture/README.md

 ## Features
 * Search, sort and filter data
-* Add and remove data to your collection
+* Add images to your collection

 ## Improvements
 * Lists are saved in Local Storage